What You Should Know About Graduating From College in Virginia

 The five fastest-growing careers for job seekers in Virginia with an undergraduate degree are information security analysts, operations research analysts, software developers, athletic trainers, and interpreters and translators.

 When thinking about post-graduation opportunities, it’s also helpful to look at the biggest employers in the state.
 Companies on the list of the top 50 employers in Virginia include Virginia Commonwealth University, College of William & Mary, Hungtington Ingles-Newport, Heart & Vascular Institute, Huntington Ingalls Industries, Nestle USA, Lab Corp, and Sodexo.

 Consider the financial aid options available to you when researching schools in Virginia.
 This list of federal and state resources will provide you with information about scholarships, grants, work-study programs, and other aid opportunities available to you.

 - State Council of Higher Education for Virginia (SCHEV).
 SCHEV provides a detailed overview of the higher education system in Virginia as well as a comprehensive list of all state financial aid programs.

 - Federal Student Aid (FAFSA).
 Over $120 billion is allocated to eligible students who wish to pursue higher education.
-Provided by the U.S. Department of Education, FAFSA is given in the form of grants, loans and work-study programs.
+Provided by the U.S. Department of Education, this aid is given in the form of grants, loans, and work-study programs.
 Determine your eligibility and apply for aid via the online FAFSA form.